DelineaXPM/delinea-platform/DelineaConnector/README.md

 The [example PowerShell script](https://github.com/DelineaXPM/delinea-platform/blob/ef04082750b21abf84edfaf6d25cae9d5396e42b/DelineaConnector/delinea-connector-install.ps1) is provided as-is without any warranties.

 Save the script as .ps1 file and then run it using PowerShell.
-The Connector will be installed silently and will register with the Delinea Platform
+The Connector will be installed silently and will register with the Delinea Platform.

 Ensure to replace any variables within the script to suit your environment.